Genetic variation: RNA viruses

 A high mutation rate caused by the lack of a proofreading mechanism appears to be a major source of the genetic variation that contributes to RNA virus evolution.
 Genetic recombination also has been shown to play a key role in generating the genetic variation that underlies RNA virus evolution.
 Numerous RNA viruses are capable of genetic recombination when at least two viral genomes are present in the same host cell.
 RNA recombination appears to be a major driving force in determining genome architecture and the course of viral evolution among Picornaviridae ((+)ssRNA) (e.g. poliovirus).
 In the Retroviridae ((+)ssRNA)(e.g. HIV), damage in the RNA genome appears to be avoided during reverse transcription by strand switching, a form of genetic recombination.
 Recombination also occurs in the Coronaviridae ((+)ssRNA) (e.g. SARS).
 Recombination in RNA viruses appears to be an adaptation for coping with genome damage.
 Recombination can occur infrequently between animal viruses of the same species but of divergent lineages.
 The resulting recombinant viruses may sometimes cause an outbreak of infection in humans.

+Genetic variability

+Genetic variability is either the presence of, or the generation of, genetic differences.
+It is defined as "the formation of individuals differing in genotype, or the presence of genotypically different individuals, in contrast to environmentally induced differences which, as a rule, cause only temporary, nonheritable changes of the phenotype."
+Genetic variability in a population promotes biodiversity, as it ensures that no two living things are exactly alike.
+While many factors can cause genetic variability, some factors can also decrease genetic variability.

+Species variability refers to the observable differences within a species, often encompassing morphological, physiological, behavioral, or phenotypic traits.
+While genetic variability contributes to species variability, external factors like the environment or developmental conditions can also influence the traits expressed.

+There are many sources that decrease genetic variability in a population.
+The factors that decrease genetic variability: